Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Query time-series metric data from Datadog' and provides an example of supported syntax, distinguishing it from sibling tools like get-metrics or list-active-metrics which have different purposes.
+The description clearly states the action 'Query time-series metric data from Datadog' and specifies it supports any Datadog metric query syntax with an example, distinguishing it from sibling tools like get-metrics that likely list available metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.